-We’re all waiting for more Xbox Series X games to get announced, but believe it or not, there are quite a few games already confirmed for the next-generation console.
+Big Xbox Series X games just recently got announced, but believe it or not, there were quite a few games already confirmed for the next-generation console.

 At this point, we’ve seen almost everything about the Xbox Series X, from the design of the console itself to the new controller and a comprehensive breakdown of the specs and new features that’ll take gaming to the next phase in its evolution.
 The Xbox Series X has, so far, toppled the PS5 in terms of performance, and that alone is exciting.